EverythingSmartHome/everything-presence-one/troubleshooting.md

 ## Everything Presence One

 **Will the EP1 detect moving animals or objects?** Yes the EP1 will detect any moving thing; a pet, fan or even even moving objects such as blinds.

-**Will the schematic be released?**
-It's not something that we plan to release at this time.
+**Help, my sensor is giving false detections!** The vast majority of the time, the sensor is detecting movement accurately, but users aren't aware of how tiny a movement it is able to detect.
+Make sure to check out the [tuning guide](https://everythingsmarthome.github.io/everything-presence-one/tuning.html) for tweaking the settings to get the best results!

 **Can the sensor detect the direction of motion or zones?**
 No, it will only show a detected or not detected status.